dorsh97/World-of-Games/README.md

 ## Installation Instructions

-You can download the entire project and open it through PyCharm or other similar software.
+You can download the entire project and open it through any Python-compatible IDE.

 * Start the project through main.py
 * In main_score.py, you can use the score_server function to display your score on a web page using Flask.